JulioDan57/P02-Telesport/README.md

 # OlympicGamesStarter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version ng20.2.3.
+It also use chart.js v4.5.0, and ng2-charts v8.0.0".

 Don't forget to install your node_modules before starting (`npm install`).